-Figure 3a presents the clusters following education.
-First, for 10% of the subsequences education is followed by being OE either immediately or within the next five years (left panel).
-Second, almost 25% of the transitions out of education are only temporary with a quick return usually after two months (middle panel).
-The brief interruptions in continuing education consist both of phases in and out of employment.
-Finally, almost two thirds of subsequences that start with education are swiftly followed by employment that lasts for the next five years (right panel).
+Figure 3(a) presents the clusters related to education.
+First, for 10 percent of the subsequences, education is followed by being OE either immediately or within the next five years (left panel).
+Second, almost 25 percent of the transitions out of education are only temporary, with a quick return usually after two months (middle panel).
+The brief interruptions in continuing education consist of phases both in and out of employment.
+Finally, almost two-thirds of subsequences that start with education are swiftly followed by employment that lasts for the next five years (right panel).
 Some women in this group experience a short OE spell before starting employment.

-Figure 3b presents the clusters following a move out of OE.
-First, in one third of the subsequences, women return to education and mostly continue into employment in the next five years (left panel).
-This pattern likely follows the two-month break of education identified above.
-Second, the majority of OE spells end with employment uptake (54%, middle panel).
-Finally, 13% of the subsequences show high employment volatility with only brief temporary employment spells before returning to OE.
+Figure 3(b) presents the clusters following a move away from OE.
+First, in one-third of the subsequences, women return to education and mostly continue into employment in the next five years (left panel).
+This pattern likely follows the two-month break of education identified previously.
+Second, the majority of OE spells end with employment uptake (54 percent, middle panel).
+Finally, 13 percent of the subsequences show high employment volatility with only brief temporary employment spells before returning to OE.